barbazul/1kfa/mod_guide_player.md

 movie?
 Or maybe a cheap-but-awesome Sam Raimi movie?

-You are going to collaborate with all the other players to make this story, so when you add your parts, think of what will give your friends around the table a thrill, put them in suspense, ratchet up their feelings of tension, or make their jaws drop with awe.
+You are going to collaborate with all the other players to make this story, so when it's your turn to narrate, think of what will give your friends around the table a thrill, put them in suspense, ratchet up their feelings of tension, or make their jaws drop with awe.

 Sometimes inner children get a big kick out of blood and guts.
-Your inner child might giggle at the brothel scenes in HBO's Game of Thrones.
+Your inner child might giggle at the "adult" scenes in an HBO series.
 If you don't know what topics your friends consider "off-limits", it is a good idea to ask and tell before you start playing.

 The story that emerges is not a precisely crafted